DawidPL/Scripts--JS-jQuery/README.md

 ﻿# Scripts--JS-jQuery

  # 1. CSS Loop
- Simple script for the autmatization of child elements style.
+ Simple script for the automatization of child elements style.

  - propertie_values - array with values which we want to place in multiple classes
  - class - name of CSS class